Koh Seung-beom, chief of the Financial Services Commission, speaks during an online press conference in Seoul on Dec. 3, 2021. (Yonhap)

-South Korea’s top financial regulator said Thursday that he is seeking consultation with related state offices to monitor big tech companies’ data monopoly scrutiny while promoting financial companies’ investment in financial technology.
+South Korea’s top financial policymaker said Thursday that he is seeking to work with other government bodies to prevent monopolistic practices by big tech companies holding vast amounts of personal data while promoting financial companies’ investment in financial technology.

-The remark came amid growing concerns that Naver Financial and Kakao Pay -- the fintech services of the country’s largest internal portal and messenger app operator, respectively -- dominate the market.
+The remark came amid growing concerns over the market dominance of Naver Financial and Kakao Pay -- the fintech services offered by the country’s largest internal portal and messenger app operator, respectively.

 “Consumers are increasingly relying on a single company doing all the financial services multiple firms had to do.
 It’s the user data monopoly we’re worried about,” Financial Services Commission Chairman Koh Seung-beom said at a meeting that brought together fintech, insurance and credit card firms.